K1ng-T0ast/reading-notes/read01-learning-markdown-notes.md

 Absolutely!
 Just drop in an angle bracket and it'll drop in a quote box, like so:

 > *"The new Star Wars triology is like roasting marshmellows over a toxic oil drum that just caught fire" -Me*

+*Wow!
+Thanks so much for the brief tutorial!*

+You're welcome, friend!